Measurements and interpretations of $W^{\pm}Z$ production cross-sections in $pp$ collisions at $\sqrt{s} =$ 13 TeV with the ATLAS detector: Introduction

 This paper presents precise measurements of the integrated and differential \wz production cross-sections in $pp$ collisions using data recorded by the ATLAS detector from 2015 to 2018 (Run 2), at a centre-of-mass energy of $\sqrt{s} = 13$~\TeV, and corresponding to an integrated luminosity of 140~\ifb.
 The $W$ and $Z$ bosons are reconstructed using their decays into electrons or muons and cross-sections are measured in a fiducial region close to the detector acceptance.
 The ratio of the $W^+Z$ cross-section to the $W^-Z$ cross-section is also measured.
 The reported measurements are compared with predictions from state-of-the art Monte Carlo (MC) event generators and with the most recent calculations at next-to-next-to-leading-order (NNLO) in QCD and next-to-leading-order (NLO) in electroweak (EW) from MATRIX~\cite{Grazzini:2016swo, Grazzini:2017ckn,Grazzini:2019jkl}.

 With respect to the previous ATLAS results~\cite{WZPol36fb}, the measurements reported in this paper extend the analysed data to the full Run-2 data sample, allowing to do differential cross-section measurements with a higher granularity and a better precision reached in the tails of distributions.
 The cross-section measurements of this analysis therefore supersede those of Ref.~\cite{WZPol36fb}.
 In addition, the set of measured differential variables related to the kinematics of the \wz system and to the jet activity in the event is significantly extended to include observables sensitive to CP-violation effects.
+The measured cross-sections and the Rivet~\cite{Bierlich:2019rhm} routine for this measurement are published on HEPData~\cite{Maguire:2017ypu}.
 The precision achieved in the reported cross-section measurements is important to validate the theory predictions.

 Limits on several CP-conserving and CP-violating BSM terms using detector-level data are extracted in the context of the SMEFT.
 Constraints on CP-conserving terms including bosonic fields or describing potential new fermion-boson couplings are set using the distribution of the transverse mass of the \wz pair.
 For constraining the CP-violating terms a machine learning approach is used to construct an observable with enhanced sensitivity to CP-violation effects.